omers9293/sep11-freedom-project/blog/entry05.md

                     // Trigger confetti animation
                     handleConfetti();
 ```
 The part of the code where it states `querySelector("input").disabled = true;` helps make the game more functionable by making it impossible to put more countries than the requirement.
-This is because when I put the short answer key of
+This is because when I put the short answer key of "Omer", it will not disable the user's ability to insert all of the other countries that remain.
+It's also helpful in letting the user that they have officially won the game.
+I

 **explain here**
 ```js